Best Crypto Trading Apps

 Gemini offers a lot but where they really stand out against competitors is how easy they make it for you to make crypto payments.
 More and more places allow you to use crypto to pay a balance, a bill, or make a purchase.

-It’s nice to have an integrated app that supports using the digital currency you own.
-It just makes it so much more simple and convenient.
+It’s nice to have an integrated app that supports using the digital currency you own as a medium of exchange.

 Gemini is all about convenience.
 This isn’t the only feature that customers really love about this platform.
 In addition, you will find that the wallet storage allows both hot and cold wallet capabilities, which is pretty unusual.
-They have a high number of crypto assets that you can utilize so you can invest wherever you want to.
+They also have a huge number of crypto assets to choose between.

-The trading platform is said to be user-friendly and ultra-intuitive.
-It’s easy to learn how to use but not so simple that experienced traders roll their eyes in annoyance.
-They offer a variety of account choices, including a demo account.
-They also have their traditional accounts, professional accounts, and even student accounts for their customers.
+The trading platform is user-friendly and ultra-intuitive.
+Gemini offer demo accounts to try out their offering risk free.
+They also have traditional accounts, professional accounts, and even student accounts for their customers.

 Gemini is solely focused on cryptocurrency trading.
-That’s what we’re here for today.
-However, we want to point out that if you’re expecting things like CFDs or futures, you won’t find those with Gemini.
+That means if you’re expecting things like CFDs or futures, you'll be barking up the wrong tree with Gemini.
 They are crypto only.

 Pros